The Guide to Occupancy Sensors for Your Workplace

 BLE Beacons send a universally unique identifier to nearby devices with a compatible app.
 These sensors are great for helping companies create effective marketing plans and convert potential clients to active customers.
 It is important to note that BLE Beacons can only connect to devices that have downloaded a specific app—this ensures that consumer privacy is protected.

-Optical Sensors are the most powerful devices for analyzing workplace utilization.
-By pairing anonymous computer vision technology with artificial intelligence, optical sensors can count the number of people and objects in a space and understand how that space is used.
+Optical Sensors are the most powerful devices for analyzing workplace occupancy.
+By pairing anonymous computer vision technology with artificial intelligence, optical sensors can provide insight into person count, active occupancy and passive occupancy to truly understand how that space is used.
 Information gathered from optical sensors provides leadership teams with context—and that is invaluable insight when making significant decisions.

 How do optical sensors collect data and understand spaces?

 Optical sensors generate low-resolution images of a space directly onto the device.
 That image is converted by AI technology into 0s and 1s.
 The image is promptly deleted and never sent elsewhere or stored in a database.
 Only the 0’s and 1’s are sent to a company’s processing systems.